babynew/blog/README.md

 This file contains **dummy text** intended only for placing a few reference links in context.

 Sometimes you might want a simple page to point to different sections of a site.
-For example, if you are testing navigation or link placements, you could include a general mention of a ringtone page like [Ringtones](https://promallu.com/ringtones/) in one paragraph.
+For example, if you are testing navigation or link placements, you could include a general mention of a ringtone page like [Download Ringtones](https://promallu.com/ringtones/) in one paragraph.

 In another paragraph, you may add a generic reference to updates or results pages such as [Kerala Lottery Results](https://promallu.com/kerala-lottery-results/) without providing any specific information.